-Whenever we make pulled pork I always make at least double the amount that we want to eat.
-I make an amount that looks like it’s impossible for two people to finish.
-But we haven’t failed once.
-Pulled pork is just so versatile and tasty that it makes any dish amazing, it’s pretty much guaranteed.
+Whenever we make pulled pork in the Instant Pot, I always make at least double the amount that is double the reasonable amount.
+Pulled pork is just so versatile and makes GREAT leftovers.
 Our pulled pork game plan is usually something like this:

 - Day 1: pulled pork sandwiches with coleslaw

-- Day 3: this sweet potato pulled pork hash, or pulled pork tacos
+- Day 3: this sweet potato pulled pork hash

 And if things don't go as planned, pulled pork freezes really well and can be used in a recipe like this one later.